jbool24/laravel6-demo/README.md

 To test this demo do the following:

 You must have a __.env__ file in the /laravel/ directory to inform laravel about the DB connections and the BROADCAST_DRIVER should be redis for development.
-There is also a socket.js file that needs to run seperately for the front end to receive broadcast events via socket.io

 Service hostname variables need to match the hostnames inside the container network environemnt so